kjames2001/My-PORTABLE-PVE-setup/README.md

-# OpenWRT-PVE-AP-MT7922
+# My PORTABLE PVE setup
-A guide to run OpenWRT on PVE with Access Point through m.2 wifi module MT7922
+A guide to setup a fully portable PVE with Access Point through OpenWRT on m.2 wifi module MT7922

+Install Proxmox as per usual.

+Then follow the following guide.

 ## Proxmox dhcp setup: